dasusers/OLD/README.md

     </div>

     <div class="footer">
-        <p>Created for fun by the team at BackInMyDay Coin.
+        <p>Created for fun by the team at BackInMyDay.
 All rights reserved.</p>
         <p><a href="https://github.com/BackInMyDayCoin">GitHub Repository</a></p>
     </div>